MilesUpHQ/Quiz/ruby/quiz_questions.md

 ```

-31. What is the alternative way of expressing ‘if not’.?
+31. What is the alternative way of expressing â€˜if notâ€™.?

 Answer :